Gemini VS Coinbase: 2021 Crypto Exchange Comparison

 - Limited cryptocurrency selection

 The decision depends on your investment standpoint.
-Gemini allows you to trade for lower fees at the cost of fewer cryptocurrencies, namely, Bitcoin and Ethereum.
-Your personal account and funds would lie safe and sound in the hot and cold wallets we’ve mentioned, and you’ll never have to worry about any illegal doings by the company – their regulations adhere to NYSDFS guidelines.
+Gemini allows you to buy and sell Bitcoin and a couple of other cryptos for lower fees.
+Your personal account and funds would lie safe and sound in their cold storage, and you’ll never have to worry about any illegal doings by the company – their regulations adhere to NYSDFS guidelines.

-We would recommend this platform as a worthy choice for bigger companies and experienced traders.
-For newcomers, Coinbase is at your side with an organized and friendly user interface.
+We would recommend this trading platform as a worthy choice for bigger companies and experienced traders.
+For newcomers, Coinbase is at your side with an organized and user-friendly interface.
 You won’t be bombarded by crypto lingo or burdened with lots of unnecessary charts.
-Coinbase is quite straightforward and efficient when you’re in a hurry to make a purchase.
-It accepts, sends and verifies your transaction in record time.
-You also get a wider option of digital assets to choose from.
+Coinbase is perfect for when you’re in a hurry and want to make a debit card purchase.
+It accepts, sends, and verifies your transaction in record time.

 This, however, comes at a price, as you have higher fees but the convenience is worth it.
-We recommend Coinbase to those of you who don’t plan on investing a lot, or if your target cryptocurrency is not Bitcoin or Ethereum.
-Also, if you want to use your credit or debit card, this is the only exchange out of the two that makes this possible.
+We recommend Coinbase to those of you who don’t plan on making frequent purchases.
 We hope we succeeded in helping you in your search for a trustworthy crypto exchange whose convenience goes hand in hand with your set expectations.
 Whichever one you choose, you’re likely going to be satisfied with the experience.

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.